awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 [Migrate Windows Server instance log collection to the CloudWatch agent](#monitoring-cloudwatch-agent-migrate) [Collect metrics from Amazon Elastic Compute Cloud instances and on\-premises servers with the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *Amazon CloudWatch User Guide*

-Using CloudWatch Logs, you can monitor log data in real\-time, search and filter log data by creating one or more metric filters, and archive and retrieve historical data when you need it\.
+Using CloudWatch Logs, you can monitor log data in real time, search and filter log data by creating one or more metric filters, and archive and retrieve historical data when you need it\.
 For more information about CloudWatch Logs, see the *[Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)*\.

 Configuring an agent to send log data to Amazon CloudWatch Logs provides the following benefits:
-+ Centralized log file storage for all of your SSM Agent log files\.
++ Centralized log file storage for all SSM Agent log files\.
 + Quicker access to files to investigate errors\.
 + Indefinite log file retention \(configurable\)\.
 + Logs can be maintained and accessed regardless of the status of the instance\.